ehharding/Angular-Laws/.github/README.md

 git config --global user.signingkey xxxxxxxxxxxxxxxx
 ```

-After doing this, when you push, Git should prompt you for your password that encrypts/decrypts your public/private GPG key pair.
+After doing this, when you commit, Git should prompt you for your password that encrypts/decrypts your public/private GPG key pair.
 If successful, the repository shows the
 commit as a verified commit.

 ## Credits